clicknium/clicknium-docs/doc/developtools/recorder/record.md

 - [Record advanced option](#record-advanced-option)

 ## How to start recorder
-- start from Visual Studio Code LOCATORS tab
+- Start from Visual Studio Code LOCATORS tab
 ![start from vscode local locator](../../img/start_recorder_from_vscode.png)
-- strat from Visual Studio Code CLOUD LOCATORS tab
+- Strat from Visual Studio Code CLOUD LOCATORS tab
 ![start from vscode cloud locator](../../img/start_recorder_from_cloud.png)
-- start with pressing hotkey `Ctrl+F10`
+- Start with pressing hotkey `Ctrl+F10`

 ## Record methods

-We provide three recording methods: single record, continuous record and image record.
+Clicknium provides three recording methods: single record, continuous record and image record.

 > **Remarks:**
 >- The new recorded locator will be added into current selected store.

 ### Select record technology and advanced option
-For each record method we can select record technology and advanced option, please refer to [Record Technology](#record-technology) and [Record Advanced Option](#record-advanced-option).
+We can select the record technology and the advanced option with each record method.
+For more information, please refer to [Record Technology](#record-technology) and [Record Advanced Option](#record-advanced-option).

 ### Single record